Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Applications in unlicensed spectrum

-However, 5G currently faces challenges in adequately supporting massive IoT due to limitations in data rate, latency, power consumption, and the ability to support only one of URLLC or eMBB at a time.
-Other challenges include insufficient connection capacity and the relatively small physical coverage of 5G cells.
-In light of these challenges, the authors of \cite{ENABLMASSIVEIOT6G} expressed skepticism about 5G's ability to support massive IoT deployments, leading them to outline 6G requirements to enable such technology.
-However, as we think, the advent of tinyML \cite{TINYMLPAPER} and the consequent shift towards \ac{AIoT} \cite{AIOTPAPER} may alter this scenario.
-AIoT, focusing on edge-based inference, reduces network data traffic by transmitting inference results rather than raw data, potentially increasing the amount of connected devices.
-This shift raises the possibility that 5G's or even LoRa or Sigfox capabilities might suffice for massive AIoT scenario, a hypothesis necessitating further research.
+However, 5G still faces several challenges in fully supporting massive IoT.
+These include limitations in data rate, latency, power consumption, and the inability to support both URLLC and eMBB traffic simultaneously.
+Additional obstacles involve insufficient connection capacity and the relatively small physical coverage of 5G cells.
+Reflecting these issues, the authors of \cite{ENABLMASSIVEIOT6G} questioned 5G’s capability to meet the demands of massive IoT deployments and instead outlined requirements for 6G to enable such functionality.

+At the same time, emerging technologies such as tinyML \cite{TINYMLPAPER} and the associated shift toward \ac{AIoT} \cite{AIOTPAPER} may change this outlook.
+By enabling edge-based inference, AIoT reduces network traffic by transmitting inference results rather than raw data, thereby increasing the number of devices that can be effectively supported.
+This raises the possibility that 5G, or even existing LPWAN technologies such as LoRa and Sigfox, could prove sufficient for massive AIoT scenarios.
+However, this hypothesis requires further research and validation.

+{\textbf{\underline{In conclusion}}, massive-connectivity applications represent the best use case for IoT LPWAN technologies.
+Existing deployments demonstrate the practicality of this approach, although performance in heavily congested and densely deployed scenarios still requires careful attention and remains insufficiently mature.}